 The estate planning documents that all Illinois adults need include:

-If you live in Illinois, you may also want to consider probate-avoidance.
+If you live in Illinois, you may also want to consider planning to avoid probate.
 Probate is a court proceeding, conducted after someone’s death, which gives your executor authority to pay your bills and transfer your assets to the people who inherit them.
 But probate can be expensive and time-consuming, and many people prefer to avoid it altogether, saving their families money and hassle.
 Probate can be easily avoided with a living trust or other methods—as long as you act during your lifetime.
-After your death, your family won’t be able to take steps to avoid probate of your estate.

-Illinois has an estate tax, but it is imposed on only the wealthiest families.
-Every person can leave $4 million of assets without paying any tax to the state.
+Illinois has an estate tax, but it is imposed on only wealthy families.
+Every person can leave behind $4 million of assets without paying estate taxes to the state.

 The articles below discuss Illinois estate planning issues.